anconaesselmann/ProgrammaticCoreData/README.md

 ## Limitations

-- Entities can have a maximum of 25 attributes
+- Entities in `ProgrammaticCoreData` can have a maximum of 25 attributes